Sept. 3, 2025 - Freedomain Radio - Stefan Molyneux

 So I saw a recent, not a great scientific analysis, but it was basically a personality breakdown of Bitcoiners.

-And Bitcoiners, uh I think it's the um Myers Briggs were hugely overrepresented in INTPs, which is thinkers and legit logicians, and hugely overrepresented in INTJs, which are roughly 5.4% of the population, but for Bitcoiners, it's more than 50%.
+And Bitcoiners, I think it's the Myers-Briggs, were hugely overrepresented in INTPs, which is thinkers and logicians, and hugely overrepresented in INTJs, which are roughly 5.4% of the population.

-What I found particularly interesting about INTJ, you said the first one was sort of rational logical INTJ.
+What I found particularly interesting about INTJ, you said the first one was sort of rational, logical, INTJ.

-INTP and then INTJs was the architects.
+And then TP, my apologies, INTP, and then INTJs was the architects.

 And what I found particularly interesting about that observation is I wasn't surprised that those were overrepresented in Bitcoin.

-But what it did surprise me is that in Bitcoin in the at least on Twitter and a lot of people that I interact with and talk to regularly, there is a strong undercurrent of Christianity and kind of spirituality within the Bitcoin community.
+But what it did surprise me is that in Bitcoin, in the at least on Twitter and a lot of people that I interact with and talk to regularly, there is a strong undercurrent of Christianity and kind of spirituality within the Bitcoin community.

-And from a personality standpoint, um, the stats on thinkers and logicians in particular are the lowest religious group.
+And from a personality standpoint, the stats on thinkers and logicians in particular are the lowest religious group.

-They report the lowest um strong religious beliefs.
+They report the lowest strong religious beliefs.

-And I found that there was some sort of parallel, but I couldn't quite put my finger on maybe what's happening there, seeing you who wrote, I believe it was against the gods, seeing you coming from the atheist position, and then now attending church and then having these logician Bitcoiners also heavily invested, it seems in Christianity.
+Seeing you, who wrote, I believe it was against the gods, seeing you coming from the atheist position and then now attending church and then having these logician Bitcoiners also heavily invested, it seems, in Christianity.

-I just really want to get your thoughts on if you have any idea why Bitcoiners might also be kind of converging on that same conclusion, at least that's what it looks like.
+I just really want to get your thoughts on if you have any idea why Bitcoiners might also be kind of converging on that same conclusion.

 Well, I'm sure you remember the story of Jesus and the money changers.